 Tips: Get dinner at Eat Sight Story Deck so you can watch the sun set behind the temple.
 It’s a bit pricier but the view is stunning.
 Check out the menu here.

-As a head’s up, these markets are about 2-3 hour outside of Bangkok … but most volunteers absolutely love visiting them we’re including them in our Bangkok section since you can definitely do them in a day, and still have time to return back other city to hit up another night market if you’d like.
+As a head’s up, these markets are technically about 2-3 hours outside of Bangkok, but most volunteers absolutely love visiting them so we’re including them in this section on things to do in Bangkok.
+You really can do them in a day, and still have time to return back to the city to hit up a night market if you’d like.

 Cost: Depends.
 Hiring a boat for the day is the best bet (150 - 400 Baht) instead of paying for little short rides throughout the day.
 Plus, you'll need to add on transportation to actually get to the markets which will depend on how you're getting there (tour, private driver, etc).

-Getting There: Best to hire a driver (your Local Coordinator may be able to help you arrange a van to drive you to Bangkok, then drive you around Bangkok) or go with a hostel.
+Getting There: Best to hire a driver or go with a hostel that arranges a tour.
 Volunteers mention Good One Hostel having a tour that’ll take you to the floating markets and back, though you'll find others.

 Khao San Road

 Also known as the Night Market on Backpacker’s Street, this is a huge mecca for all of your knock-off shopping needs, plus just a pretty fun experience.
-From food vendors selling our go-to street foods to rows of vendors sporting backpacks, purses, sunglasses, shoes, souvenirs, etc. it's kind of the best place to window shop (you'll find better prices in the markets in Chiang Mai, but that doesn't mean Khao San Road isn't fun to walk around).
+From food vendors selling our go-to street foods to rows of shops sporting backpacks, purses, sunglasses, shoes, souvenirs, etc. it's kind of the best place to window shop.
+You'll find better prices in the markets in Chiang Mai (and that's our favorite spot to shop), but that doesn't mean Khao San Road isn't fun to walk around.

 Address: Khaosan Road, Banglumphu, Bangkok 10200

 Hours: Best to visit after dark, though there are some stores and vendors open earlier.